 Basic knowledge of C4D & Redshift required.

-For Redshift users, these additional chapters run through the setup of lighting and materials for all four projects.
+Each set of training comes with a companion chapter for rendering with Redshift.
+These additional chapters run through the setup of lighting and materials for all four projects.
 Each chapter covers a different material setup, so new users can learn the various nodes as they progress through the course.

 Light and Shade

-creating the effect with mograph
+↓creating the effect with mograph

 Fields are one of the most powerful features of Cinema 4D, allowing you to flow data through your scene, keeping all elements in sync and coherent.